Overview

 Sample Plan of Study

-This Sample Plan of Study represents one possible version of a new freshman student’s 8-semester plan.
-The individual student's plan may vary depending upon the initial placement into English Composition, mathematics, and modern language.
+This Sample Plan of Study represents one possible version of a new first-year student’s 8-semester plan.
+The individual student's plan may vary depending upon the initial placement into Writing Studies, mathematics, and modern language.
 Moreover, numerous plan variations are possible if a student enters the University with advanced college credits, wishes to participate in study abroad, chooses a special program option, or selects additional majors or minors.

 Note that each major/minor satisfies a particular "Area of Knowledge" within the general education requirements of the University, so that a separate cognate in that same Area of Knowledge is not required.
 For example, if a student chooses the Political Economy track for the Economics major, then the People and Society Area of Knowledge will be fulfilled by the major.
 The STEM and Arts and Humanities Areas of Knowledge may likewise be fulfilled by an additional major, or through the minor or a cognate.